abidibo/wtf/README.md

 ## Client

-The client application is a React + Redux app with styled components and Tailwind
+The client application is a React + Redux app with styled components.

 ### Getting started